unyt-org/uix/docs/manual/01 Getting Started.md

     └── deno.json             // Deno config file
 ```

-By default, all files in the `frontend` directory are only available to browser clients *(frontend endpoints)*, while files in the `backend` directory are only available to backend endpoints *(Deno runtime)*.
+By default, all files in the `frontend` directory are only available to browser clients *(frontend endpoints)*, while files in the `backend` directory are only available to Deno server instances (*backend endpoints*).

-UIX [Cross-Realm Imports](./02%20Cross-Realm%20Imports.md#cross-realm-imports) allows the import of TypeScript / JavaScript / DATEX modules from the backend and can therefore be used within frontend modules.
+UIX [Cross-Realm Imports](./02%20Cross-Realm%20Imports.md#cross-realm-imports) allow crossing this boundary between frontend and backend.
+You can directly import TypeScript modules from the backend in frontend modules and access exported functions and values.

-Files in the `common` directory can be accessed from both the `frontend` and `backend` scope.
+Files in the `common` directory can be accessed from both the `frontend` and `backend` realm and can contain shared logic, types, components or resources.

 ## The UIX namespace
 The `UIX` namespace can be imported